U.S. condemns 'heinous' assassination of Haitian leader, assessing attack | Politics

 U.S. condemns 'heinous' assassination of Haitian leader, assessing attack

+U.S. President Joe Biden said on Wednesday he was shocked by the "heinous" assassination of Haitian President Jovenel Moise and wounding of his wife Martine in their home, calling it worrisome and saying his administration needed more information.

-U.S. President Joe Biden said on Wednesday he was shocked and saddened by the assassination of Haitian President Jovenel Moise and wounding of his wife Martine in their home, calling it worrisome and saying his administration needed more information.
-Rubio's home state, Florida, has a large Haitian-American population and he met with Moise in 2019 on a trip to the country.
+U.S. President Joe Biden said on Wednesday he was shocked by the "heinous" assassination of Haitian President Jovenel Moise and wounding of his wife Martine in their home, calling it worrisome and saying his administration needed more information.
+Moise, 53, was shot dead and his wife wounded by unidentified gunmen with high-caliber weapons in his private residence overnight, stirring fears of a breakdown in order in the impoverished Caribbean nation, already reeling from rampant gang violence and facing a constitutional crisis.

 Members of the U.S. Congress condemned the attack.
 Republican Senator Marco Rubio called on Biden's administration to help bring the killers to justice.
 Rubio's home state, Florida, has a large Haitian-American population and he met with Moise in 2019 on a trip to the country.
 "We cannot allow this cowardly, evil attack to bring even more hardship to the people of Haiti and further destabilize their country," Rubio said in a statement.